nymtech/nym/nym-wallet/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Nym Tauri Wallet
+# Nym Wallet

-A Rust and Tauri desktop wallet implementation.
+Nym is an open-source, decentralized and permissionless privacy system.
+It provides full-stack privacy, allowing other applications, services or blockchains to provide their users with strong metadata protection, at both the network level (mixnet), and the application level (anonymous credentials) without the need to build privacy from scratch.

+The Nym desktop wallet enables you to use the Nym network and take advantage of its key capabilities

 ## Installation prerequisites Linux / Mac

 - `Yarn`
 - `NodeJS >= v16.8.0`
-- `Rust & cargo >= v1.51`
+- `Rust & cargo >= v1.56`

 ## Installation prerequisites Windows